Handsome Devil

 Andrew Scott in Handsome Devil © Treasure Entertainment

 Part of Handsome Devil is the struggle with sexuality identity, and while that is a core theme it is in the film, just as in life, part of the bigger story of self-discovery.
-Director John Butler taps into his own life experiences, but there are moments and threads that will resonate with all who have been bullied or found themselves away what passes for “normality”.
+Director John Butler taps into his own life experiences, but there are moments and threads that will resonate with all who have been bullied or found themselves away from what passes for “normality”.
 Which is pretty much everyone.
 Boarding school and the sport of rugby are the vessels for this story, but audience members need not be familiar with either to find something identifiable in this tale.
 That is a testament to Butler the writer, although it is Butler the director who finds the right ingredients to bring this story to such satisfactory life.

 Relationship comedies live and die on the strength and believability of the relationships between the characters.
 It is here that Handsome Devil shines.
 Ned is a misfit, victim of choice and circumstance, and O’Shea gives him that necessary self-satisfaction yet fragility.
 He is ably assisted by British actor Nick Galtizine, who manages to pull off a convincing Irish accent, and is perfect in the role of the gifted but insecure Conor.
 The manner in which their dynamic unfolds is central to the film, and provides a compelling and heartfelt throughline.
 Similarly, Andrew Scott’s Dan Sherry and Moe Dunford’s Pascal O’Keeffe work well as a pair, diametrically opposed but both victims of their own personal shortcomings and attempting to find purpose through their charges.
 As the intellectual confident Scott is allowed to show some of his familiar bombast, but it is in the quieter one-on-one moments that he displays his brilliance as an actor.
 There’s a weakness at the core of Mr. Sherry that he expertly conveys.
 Dunford too shows why he’s regarded by many as a rising star.
-Pascal could easily be a one-dimensional villain, but he Dunford finds the heart of the character which means that his redemption is savoured.
+Pascal could easily be a one-dimensional villain, but Dunford finds the heart of the character which means that his redemption is savoured.
 Elsewhere there are notable turns from Ruairi O’Connor as Ned’s tormentor-in-chief Weasel, Michael McElhatton as the unyielding and clueless Principal Walter Curry, as well as from Conor’s teammates Wallace (Mark Lavery), Victor (Jay Duffy), and Spainer (Jamie Hallahan), who each in their own small way is given a moment to shine.

 Handsome Devil - Image